 Your beneficiaries can choose to receive the death benefit as a single payment or in installments.
 They are free to use this money as they see fit.
-If you outlive the term, you have the option of converting or renewing your life insurance policy or letting it expire.
+If you outlive the term, you have the option of converting or updating your life insurance policy or letting it expire.
 If you die after your policy has expired, your family will not get any death benefit.

 Most term life insurance policies are renewable and convertible up to certain limits.
 However, expect to pay more at policy renewal because life insurance costs go up as you grow older.
 Similarly, if you convert your term life policy into a permanent one, you will have to pay higher premiums.
 You can renew or convert your life term policy without any additional underwriting or providing any medical evidence.

 What are the main advantages of term life insurance?